 Cockroaches can cause allergic reactions as well as spread salmonella and gastroenteritis.
 If you spot a roach, egg casings (similar to black beans in appearance), roach feces, or actually smell them, you may have an infestation on your hands.
 As specialists, we can locate the source of the infestation, eliminate nests, and help you prevent future outbreaks.

 Contrary to popular belief, earwigs do not actually attempt to nest in your ears while you sleep.
-But, that still doesn’t mean earwigs are not a nuisance.
-Most customers enlist our helping in controlling earwigs when they begin to decimate their garden plants and seedlings.
+But that still doesn’t mean earwigs are not a nuisance.
+Most customers enlist our help in controlling earwigs when they begin to decimate their garden plants and seedlings.
 While their pincers can break the skin in people, attacks on humans are fairly uncommon.
+Click here to read more.

 Out of all the creepy crawlies out there, silverfish are surely some of the most unsettling.
 Silverfish feed on organic matter, book spines, as well as fungi.
 To minimize silverfish, you should control moisture on all areas of the property, especially in dark, damp spaces such as crawlspaces, basements, and around plumbing fixtures.